glennji/openlumify/docs/GLOSSARY.md

 Acronym for graph property worker.

 ## graph property worker
-Type of Visallo plugin that responds to changes in the graph and often used for data enrichment and analytics.
+Type of OpenLumify plugin that responds to changes in the graph and often used for data enrichment and analytics.
 GPWs can respond to creation or update events on vertices, properties, or edges.

 ## raw